Mandinguero/course-dbt/greenery/Project-Week4-README.md

 - Automating and orchestrating data loads, tests, etc. For example, without successful orchestration it may be possible - when loading data from different sources - to end up with temporarily inconsistent data in the platform.

+###### _(3A-3)  if you are thinking about moving to analytics engineering, what skills have you picked that give you the most confidence in pursuing this next step?_

+- Learning dbt has been a GREAT experience.
+The course is great.
+Thank you! :)
+- I also understood that good SQL skills are very important; so are solid software engineering practices.
+- A solid understanding of dimensional modeling and analysis is also very important.